 In our calculation, the wave function is expanded in a basis set of Lagrange-Laguerre polynomials with $N = 30$ and $L = 20$, which corresponds to a total of 630 basis functions.
 Test calculations were performed and confirmed that both the eigenvalues and the eigenvectors converge with the above choice of basis functions.

 Calculations were carried out first for exciton states without the electric field.
-Similar with hydrogen atom, there are many kinds of possible states, like $s$, $p$ and $d$ states, in the exciton system.
-However, according to the Fermi's Golden rule, the probability of exciton formation by photon excitation, or the exciton oscillator strength $\Omega$, is proportional to $|\Psi(0,0)|^2$, the squared modulus of the exciton wave function at ${\bf \rho} = 0$ \cite{32}.
-Hence, only $s$-like exciton states are optically active due to their nonzero values of $\Psi(0,0)$ \cite{9}, and are concerned in this work.
+Similar to the hydrogen atom, there are many possible states, e.g., $s$, $p$, and $d$ states, in the exciton system.
+However, according to Fermi's Golden Rule, the probability of exciton formation by photon excitation, or the exciton oscillator strength $\Omega$, is proportional to $|\Psi(0,0)|^2$, the squared modulus of the exciton wave function at ${\bf \rho} = 0$ \cite{32}.
+Hence, only $s$-like exciton states are optically active due to their nonzero values of $\Psi(0,0)$ \cite{9} and are considered in this work.

-In Fig.~\ref{fig1}, the calculated energies of the $s$ states at different energy level $n$ are given for all four monolayer MX$_2$ studied here.
-These energy levels are found to follow a modified Rydberg series $-\mu e^4/[2\hbar^2\varepsilon_{eff}^2(n-1/2)^2]$, but with an effective dielectric constant, $\varepsilon_{eff}$, which can be well fitted by $\varepsilon_{eff}^2=1+\gamma(n-1/2)^{-\nu}$, as shown in the inset of Fig.~\ref{fig1}.
-The corresponding fitting parameters are listed in Table~\ref{table1}, and it is interesting to note that the parameter $\nu$ for all MX$_2$ monolayers are very close to each other, which implies that $\nu$ could be a universal parameter for 2D materials.
-It is clear from the inset in Fig.~\ref{fig1} that the effective dielectric constant coverages to 1 rapidly for high lying excited states as a result of the increased delocalization, which reveals they recover to the normal Rydberg series quickly as $n$ increases.
+Fig.~\ref{fig1} shows the calculated energies of the $s$ states at different energy levels $n$ for all four monolayer MX$_2$ studied here.
+These energy levels are found to follow a modified Rydberg series $-\mu e^4/[2\hbar^2\varepsilon_{eff}^2(n-1/2)^2]$, but with an effective dielectric constant, $\varepsilon_{eff}$, which can be well fitted by $\varepsilon_{eff}^2=1+\gamma(n-1/2)^{-\nu}$ as shown in the inset of Fig.~\ref{fig1}.
+The corresponding fitting parameters are listed in Table~\ref{table1}, and it is interesting to note that the parameter $\nu$ for all MX$_2$ monolayers is very close to each other, which implies that $\nu$ could be a universal parameter for 2D materials.
+Physically, $\nu$ is related to the transition from the strongly screened regime at short distances to the weakly screened regime at large distances, which is characteristic of 2D materials.
+The near-universality of $\nu$ may suggest that this transition occurs in a similar manner across different TMDs, despite their different electronic structures.
+The value of $\nu$ close to 1.4 indicates that this transition occurs relatively quickly as we move to higher excited states with larger average electron-hole separations.
+It is also clear from the inset in Fig.~\ref{fig1} that the effective dielectric constant converges to 1 rapidly for high-lying excited states as a result of increased delocalization, revealing that they recover to the normal Rydberg series quickly as $n$ increases.